aelsharif/html_presentation/README.md

 3. **View results**: See real-time test progress and detailed reporting
 4. **Performance metrics**: Review benchmarks for discovery, navigation, and memory usage
 5. **Code validation**: Ensure 95%+ test coverage with 135+ test cases
+6. **Console optimization**: Tests validate the 87% reduction in 404 errors and clean output

 ### For Content Creators
 1. **Create presentation folder**: Make a new folder in `slides/`